 How to Serve Red Cabbage Slaw

-Use this slaw recipe for topping pulled pork sliders.
+- Use this cilantro lime slaw recipe for topping pulled pork sliders or in burrito bowls.

 Expert Tips